ManishGond/BCMobileBase/README.md

-# 🚀 MyApp – Seamless Onboarding, Personalized Experience
+# 🚀 BCMobile – Seamless Onboarding, Personalized Experience

-Welcome to **MyApp**, a sleek and intuitive app designed for effortless user onboarding, personalized avatars, and a smooth UI experience from sign-up to logout.
+Welcome to **BCMobile**, a sleek and intuitive app designed for effortless user onboarding, personalized avatars, and a smooth UI experience from sign-up to logout.

 ---